Section 8 notices: a complete guide for landlords and tenants

 - Email (only if explicitly permitted)

-- Via managing agent
+- Via a managing agent

 Landlords should keep proof of service, such as a certificate of posting or witness statement.